Times-Z/templatePoo/README.md

 ## Contributing
 Pull requests are welcome !
 You can fork the project to add your improvements.

-It is an WIP project
+It is an Work in progress project

 *This template is not perfect i know :)*

 *But i want participate in git for give example where OOP php is use in an MVC arch*

-*My code is not very clean, but is not dirt too ^^*
+*My code is not very very clean, but is not very dirt, i perfect my code in time ^^*

+*And sorry if my English is not perfect, i work that ! i promise you !*

 ## License
 [MIT](https://github.com/Crash-Zeus/templatePoo/blob/master/LICENSE)